pyodide/pyodide/docs/usage/type-conversions.md

 `);
 ```

-In Javascript, `Map` and `Set` keys are compared using object identity unless
+In JavaScript, `Map` and `Set` keys are compared using object identity unless
 the key is an immutable type (meaning a string, a number, a bigint, a boolean,
 `undefined`, or `null`).
 On the other hand, in Python, `dict` and `set` keys are
 compared using deep equality.
 If a key is encountered in a `Map` or `Set` that
-would have different semantics in Python than in Javascript, then a
+would have different semantics in Python than in JavaScript, then a
 `ConversionError` will be thrown.
-Also, in Javascript, `true !== 1` and `false !== 0`, but in Python, `True == 1` and `False == 0`.
+Also, in JavaScript, `true !== 1` and `false !== 0`, but in Python, `True == 1` and `False == 0`.
 This has the result that a
-Javascript map can use `true` and `1` as distinct keys but a Python `dict`
+JavaScript map can use `true` and `1` as distinct keys but a Python `dict`
 cannot.
-If the Javascript map contains both `true` and `1` a `ConversionError`
+If the JavaScript map contains both `true` and `1` a `ConversionError`
 will be thrown.

 ## Functions

-### Calling Python objects from Javascript
+### Calling Python objects from JavaScript

 If a Python object is callable, the proxy will be callable too.
 The arguments
-will be translated from Javascript to Python as appropriate, and the return
+will be translated from JavaScript to Python as appropriate, and the return
-value will be translated from Javascript back to Python.
+value will be translated from JavaScript back to Python.
 If the return value is
 a `PyProxy`, you must explicitly destroy it or else it will be leaked.

 An example: